"The voice we all need to hear." -Lodro Rinzler, author, The Buddha Walks Into a Bar

 Ralph is the author of The Monkey Is the Messenger: What Your Busy Mind Is Trying to Tell You (Shambhala Publications, 2018).
 He is a psychotherapist, life coach, rogue meditation teacher, storyteller, and musician.
 His work has been featured in CNN, SELF, GQ, Women's Health, Elephant Journal, and many other publications and podcasts.

 Ralph is a summa cum laude graduate of Fordham University's Graduate School of Social Services, and worked with traumatized children in the foster care system in the years that followed.
-Today, he maintains a private practice specializing in working with trauma, anxiety, depression, and addiction.
+Today, he maintains a private practice specializing in working with trauma, unresolved childhood hurts, anxiety, depression, and addiction.
 He is trained in trauma-focused therapies, and he incorporates psychoanalytic, Internal Family Systems, somatic, and mindfulness-based approaches.